How to pay international contractors in India

 • Compliance.
 Running payroll manually means assuming the risk of human error and omission.
 Protect yourself and your business with Rippling, which automatically enforces compliance with any applicable local laws—no matter where your contractors live.

 Make payroll automatic by using Rippling.
 Rippling syncs all your business's HR data with payroll, eliminating the need for manual data entry entirely.
-Employees and contractors all over the world get paid quickly (and compliantly) in a single pay run.
+Employees and contractors all over the world get paid quickly (and compliantly) in one system.

 How do you turn a contractor into an employee in India?